ejinian/bofa_transfer_counter/README.md

     python3 bofa_money_counter.py

+For Windows, if you do NOT have python installed, open your command prompt and run the following command:

+    .\dist\bofa_money_counter\bofa_money_counter.exe

-For Windows, open your command prompt and run the following command:
+For Windows, if you have python installed, open your command prompt and run the following command:

     python bofa_money_counter.py